 The Human Security Initiative examines a range of factors that influence or threaten the physical, social and economic well-being of humans.
 These factors include natural resource and agricultural availability, climate change, political violence and political protest, human rights and migration, political repression and others.

 Conrad, Justin and William Spaniel.
 2021.
-Militant Competition: How Terrorists and Insurgents Advertise with Violence and How They Can Be Stopped (Cambridge: Cambridge University Press).
+Militant Competition: How Terrorists and Insurgents Advertise with Violence and How They Can Be Stopped (Cambridge University Press).

 Han, Rongbin and Li Shao.
 2021.
 “Scaling Authoritarian Information Control: How China Adjusts the Level of Online Censorship” Political Research Quarterly.

 Munisamy, Gopi and Dikshit Poudel.
 2021.
 “Exploring the Disparity in Global Food Security Indicators,” Global Food Security.